The Best Reimagined Horror

 #18 – I Am Legend (2007)

 I Am Legend can be traced back to a novel by Richard Matheson, and two films.
-The Last Man on Earth (1964) starring horror master himself, Vincent Price, and The Omega Man (1971), starring 70s mega-movie star Charlton Heston.
-Post-apocalyptic virus-ridden undead vampires are the basic premise of the films that inspired I Am Legend.
-Price’s film reads more like Blade (1998), while Heston’s features infected nocturnal mutant albinos.
+The Last Man on Earth (1964) starring horror master Vincent Price, and The Omega Man (1971), starring 70s mega-movie star Charlton Heston.
+Post-apocalyptic, virus-ridden undead vampires are the basic premise of the films that inspired I Am Legend.
+Whereas, Price’s film reads more like Blade (1998), Heston’s features infected nocturnal mutant albinos.
 In the latest remake, Will Smith plays Robert Neville roaming a destroyed Manhattan after 99% of humanity succumbs to a lethal cure for cancer.
 By day he works tirelessly running experiments; at night, avoiding the infected Darkseekers.
-Legend relies heavily on CGI FX; however, it wallops the first two films with star-spangled, action-packed, non-stop “Will Smith” sequences.
+Legend relies heavily on CGI FX.
+However, it wallops the first two films with star-spangled, action-packed, non-stop “Will Smith” sequences.

 #17 – Piranha 3D